seanmatthews225/edot-workshop/README.md

 Watch the startup output.
 You'll see the OpenTelemetry SDK initialise alongside Uvicorn — FastAPI, SQLAlchemy, and the database driver are all instrumented automatically via import hooks.

+The `python-backend` shall now show up in the **Service Inventory** within Kibana, however, the `java-frontend` shall stop reporting telemetry as the service is stopped, we should start both service up!

 Press `Ctrl+C` to stop Python, then return to the repo root:

 ```bash